HiveTyrant/BlazorRepositoryDemo/README.md

 Let's first add an Online/Offline indicator in the UI.
 The idea is to use JavaScript Interop to take advantage of `navigator.onLine`, and conversely have the `JavaScript` code notify the Blazor app of any changes by subscribing to online and offline events.

-Add a Razor component, under the *Shared* folder, and call it *ConnectivityIndicator.razor*.
+Add a Razor component to the *Client* project, and call it *ConnectivityIndicator.razor*.

 Add the following code: